-This elegant but easy Linguine with Clams recipe is a classic family favorite that can be on table in 30 minutes!
+This elegant (but easy!)
+Linguine with Clams recipe is a classic family favorite that is in 30 minutes!
 Served in a light, flavorful white wine sauce with fresh clams, this Neapolitan dish is perfectly paired with Mer Soleil SILVER.

 We're all about a meal that looks fancy but doesn't take long to make.
 Linguine alle Vongole is that kind of meal.
-It makes great use of simple, fresh ingredients, combining them to create a super flavorful meal is guaranteed to please.
+Like our Pasta Pomodoro, Pasta Bolognese, and Lemon Shrimp Pasta, it uses simple, fresh ingredients to create a super flavorful meal that's guaranteed to please.

-- FRESH CLAMS: 1 dozen (we like Little Neck Clams)
+- FRESH CLAMS: we like Little Neck Clams

-- FRESH LEMON JUICE (from 1 lemon + LEMON ZEST)
+- FRESH LEMON JUICE: (juice from 1 lemon + LEMON ZEST)

-- Boil 8 quarts of water with ¼ cup salt.
+- Boil Water: Boil 8 quarts of water with ¼ cup salt.

 - Cook linguine per package directions.

-- Add canned clams and clam juice along with red pepper flakes, white wine and butter.
+- Add Canned Clams: Add canned clams and clam juice along with red pepper flakes, white wine and butter.
 Cook over medium heat for 3-4 minutes.

-- Add ½ cup of reserved pasta water and fresh clams and cover, reducing heat to medium low.
+- Add Fresh Clams: Add ½ cup of reserved pasta water and fresh clams and cover, reducing heat to medium low.

 After years of making this dish in restaurants, Keith's preferred method is to use a blend of canned clams and fresh clams.
-This combination coaxes the best flavor (and a pretty looking dish).
-We prefer it with a glass of SILVER Chardonnay.
-This wine's bright acidity and distinct minerality bring out the flavor of our linguine recipe.
+This combination coaxes the best flavor (and makes a pretty looking dish).

 - FORGO THE WINE: While we love the depth of flavor white wine adds to this recipe, you can easily substitute extra clam juice or chicken broth.